>> IMPORTANT CASE LAW: (Case Law decisions courtesy of www.Canlii.org *)

 > see para 1 - 7

-parent's legal position in a CAS matter:
+a parent's legal position in a CAS matter:

 Frontenac Children’s Aid Society v.
 C. N. (mother) download .pdf